 Jeremy Selwyn's contributions:

 Keith is one of the world's pickiest eaters.
 He owns a specially shaped case designed to hold about a dozen Pringles with no risk of breakage.
 He once worked the popcorn machine at Syracuse University's Carrier Dome.
 He spends his vacations scouting Florida and upstate New York for new and delicious chips.
 He specializes in describing the aromas of chips.
-Beyond his extensive duties reviewing chips for Taquitos.net, Keith moonlights as reviews editor for Network World.
-He also has his own Mobile Computing newsletter, which you really should subscribe to, whether or not you have a Palm Pilot or even know what one is.
+Beyond his extensive duties reviewing chips for Taquitos.net, Keith writes and produces videos about technology and gadgets, and you should read his stuff, whether or not you have a Palm Pilot or even know what one is.
 Keith thinks taquitos are gross.
 Keith is tired of being a wannabe league bowler.
 He wants to be a league bowler.
 (Actually, Keith is a league bowler and his average is 170.)

 Keith once saw his doppleganger (aka Bizarro Keith or K2) at a Worcester Ice Cats hockey game.
 He was too scared to go up to him for fear that it would destroy the universe.